 The findings rest on Insight’s measurements of the density of the layers of rock beneath the craft and the speed of seismic waves, produced by marsquakes and impacts, as they travel through that rock.
 But if dynamics of the crust are similar all over Mars, there ought to be more than enough water in this mid-crust reservoir to fill the Red Planet’s ancient oceans, the authors argue.

-“From what data we have elsewhere on Mars, there is no clear reason to think the mid-crust elsewhere is much different from beneath InSight,” says Wright.
+“From what data we have elsewhere on Mars, there is no clear reason to think the mid-crust elsewhere is much different from beneath InSight,” said Wright.
 “If there is groundwater below InSight, we would expect groundwater elsewhere too.”

 How the water found its way so deep into the crust remains unclear, but its presence is another line of evidence for Mars’ watery past.
 “The interior of Mars has been cooling over time.
 If the water is liquid now, it would have been liquid in the past,” Wright said.
 “To get from the surface to these depths, the shallow crust would also have to be warmer.”

 It also raises the possibility that deep beneath the surface, the porous saturated rock teems with microbes.
 “Water is necessary for life as we know it.
-It’s certainly true on Earth — deep, deep mines host life, the bottom of the ocean hosts life,” says Manga.
+It’s certainly true on Earth — deep, deep mines host life, the bottom of the ocean hosts life,” said Manga.
 “We have identified a place that should, in principle, be able to sustain life.”